ncphillips/makersasylum.com/_events/summer-program-in-advanced-robotics-and-ai.md

 - template: title
   title: Who all can participate in the Summer Camp?
 - template: body-copy
-  content: The program is especially curated for kids of age 12 - 16 years.
-The intake
+  content: The Summer Camp is especially curated for kids of age 12 - 16 years.
+The
-    for each batch is limited to 25 participants to maintain a good peer to mentor ratio.
+    intake for each batch is limited to 25 participants to maintain a good peer to mentor ratio.
 - template: buckets
   buckets:
   - title: Summer Program in Advanced Robotics and AI